xxdcc/ctDNA_data_analysis_pipeline/README.md

 ```

 ----------------------
-## Sort and convert SAM to BAM files using Picard
+## Sort and convert SAM to BAM files

 Sort the input SAM file by coordinate and output in a binary BAM format.